meist84/PUBG-Afk-Credit-Bot/README.md

-Good bye.
-This project MIGHT be back in a few weeks.
+be back in a few days with a writen gui.